TheDonnas/Haicoo/README.md

 # Haicoo
-> A progressive web application that poems based on photos provided by users
+> A PWA that poems based on photos provided by users

 ## Instructions
 Click upload image<br />